-All three broughs operate the community heath and/or social care services on a 'locality model basis'.
+Community heath and/or social care services operate on a 'locality model basis'.
 The localities have populations within them of a size that are largely equal populations though with potentially different needs.
 The move to a localities model has to be designed so that end users get better services.
 The concept means that the response to local needs will deliver more value for the residents in that area, because services are aligned with those local needs.